-(i) New standards and interpretations not yet adopted by the Company
+(ii) New standards and interpretations not yet adopted by the Company

-Certain new accounting standards and amendments to standards and interpretations have been published that are not mandatory for June 30, 2020 reporting periods and have not been early adopted by the Company.
-These standards are not expected to have a material impact on the financial statements of the Company in the current or future reporting periods and on foreseeable future transactions.
+Certain new accounting standards and amendments to standards and interpretations have been published that are not mandatory for June 30, 2021 reporting periods and have not been early adopted by the Company.
+These standards, amendments or interpretations are not expected to have a material impact on the financial statements of the Company in the current or future reporting periods and on foreseeable future transactions.